zzhhyy/xiaoxiaomiao.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am the Audio AI Enginner in zoom company, Singapore.
+I am the Audio AI Enginner in Zoom, Singapore.
 Prior to that, from 2023 to 2024, I was the Research Fellow in National University of Singapore (NUS).
 I received the PhD and Master Degree from NUS in 2023 and 2019, supervised by Prof. [Li Haizhou](https://scholar.google.com.sg/citations?user=z8_x7C8AAAAJ&hl=en), Bachelor Degree from Soochow University in 2018.

 My research interest includes (audio-only or audio-visual) speech processing: enhancement, extraction and seperation; speaker processing: recognition, diarization, active speaker detection and anti-spoofing.
 I also work in self-supervised learning.
 I have published more than 20 papers at the top international AI conferences and journals such as TASLP, TMM, ACM MM, ICASSP, INTERSPEECH. <a href='https://scholar.google.com/citations?user=sdXITx8AAAAJ'><img src="https://img.shields.io/endpoint?logo=Google%20Scholar&url=https%3A%2F%2Fcdn.jsdelivr.net%2Fgh%2FTaoRuijie%2Ftaoruijie.github.io@google-scholar-stats%2Fgs_data_shieldsio.json&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>